HugoPersson01/POWER-CABLE/Machine/Software/howto/readme.md

 ___

 Thanks for reading!
-We hope this was useful, and we wish you a safe workout ahead.
+We hope this was useful.
 ##### [Back to top](#how-to-use-the-userinterface-that-is-implemented-in-our-code).